 Community Service and Social Studies

-On Fridays, each kindergarten class rotates to community service/social studies.
+Each kindergarten class learns about community service/social studies.
 This opportunity guides the children in helping people and animals in our world.
-Some service projects are specific to our Heritage Hall community, like recycling paper goods on campus.
-Other service projects are geared more towards helping the Oklahoma City metro area, like providing the Central Humane Society with blankets, food, treats and toys for dogs and cats.
-There are also national service projects that the children are involved in, like raising money by singing valentines with proceeds going to Hearts for Africa.
+Some service projects are specific to our Heritage Hall community, while other service projects are geared more towards helping the Oklahoma City metro area.

 Each kindergarten teacher is also responsible for teaching social studies throughout the week.
-We use National Geographic Young Explorer to teach several topics.
-The magazine offers beautiful, detailed photographs and interesting, kid-friendly information about animals, people, and events from a variety of places in our world.
-It also has an interactive technology component that we will use on the SMART Board as our students read along with their copy of the magazine.
-We do several fun projects and art activities to support learning and to teach others about what we’ve learned.
+We use Social Studies Weekly to teach several topics.
+This newspaper offers interesting, kid-friendly information about animals, people, and events from a variety of places in our world.
+We do several corresponding projects and art activities to support learning and to teach others about what we’ve learned.

 Many of our field trips directly relate to a community service or social studies topic.
 We enjoy helping and learning from members of the community.
-We conclude most Wonders lessons, which are based on social studies, with a culminating activity and/or a field trip, or guest speaker.
+We conclude most Wonders lessons, many of which are based on social studies, with a culminating activity, a field trip, or a guest speaker.

-On Fridays, each kindergarten class rotates to Mr. Bramble's room for technology.
-Kindergarten has a cart equipped with 16 iPads that are used for playing literacy and math games, practicing handwriting and fine motor skills, creating presentations, taking photos and videos, and learning how to properly care and use an iPad.
+Each kindergarten class rotates to technology class once a week.
+Additionally, kindergarten has a cart equipped with 16 iPads that are used for playing literacy and math games, practicing handwriting and fine motor skills, creating presentations, taking photos and videos, and learning how to properly care and use an iPad.

 Each kindergarten classroom also has a SMART Board, which is used for whole group instruction, such as using the document camera to observe small objects/creatures in detail, reading a story or article aloud, or watching an educational video.
 Children also use the SMART Board to practice literacy or math skills during Center Time.

-Cross-age learning doesn’t stop at the high school level.
-We have also visited the administration building to deliver singing valentines!
+Our cross-age program has helped connect our kindergartners to people of all ages across campus.
 The kindergarteners are so excited about learning from and teaching other Heritage Hall students and teachers at any age.
 Our students, patrons, and staff members are wonderful role models for the kindergarteners!

 Kindergarten students are expected to complete ten minutes of homework nightly.
 We feel that this is an appropriate amount of time for five and six-year-olds to spend on their homework for several reasons.

-Each kindergarten teacher maintains a classroom website to keep parents informed about what their child is doing in his/her classroom.
-This information can include topics of study, new Sight Words and Robust Vocabulary for the week, field trip information, volunteer requests, birthday alerts, upcoming school events, reminders, and classroom photographs and videos.
+The kindergarten team maintains a classroom website to keep parents informed about what their child is doing in his/her classroom.
+This information can include topics of study, new sight words and robust vocabulary for the week, field trip information, volunteer requests, birthday alerts, upcoming school events, reminders, and classroom photographs and videos.